 To clarify, it’s not that the mold you are dealing with in and of itself is toxic.
 It’s that certain strains of mold, like the notorious Stachybotrys chartarum—more commonly known as black mold—produce mycotoxins.
-It’s these mycotoxins which may cause a burning sensation in the throat and lungs, chest pain, persistent coughing, fever, rashes, and migraines.
+It’s these mycotoxins that may cause a burning sensation in the throat and lungs, chest pain, persistent coughing, fever, rashes, and migraines.
 Prolonged exposure to Stachybotrys may lead to serious health issues, including breathing problems, fatigue, sinusitis and other pain in the sinus cavities, and even depression.

 How to tell if you may be dealing with toxic mold in your home: